VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Tesla Model 3 offers evident more room – 594 L compared to 455 L. That’s a difference of about 139 L.
+Looking at boot space, the Tesla Model 3 offers clearly more boot space – 594 L compared to 455 L. That’s a difference of about 139 L.

-When it comes to payload, Mercedes CLA Shooting Brake slightly takes the win – 460 kg compared to 377 kg.
+When it comes to payload, the Mercedes CLA Shooting Brake carries slightly more – 460 kg compared to 377 kg.
 That’s a difference of about 83 kg.

 Who wins the race in the data check?